 The modern birthstone list includes:

 |June||Pearl or Moonstone|

 |October||Opal or Tourmaline|

 Gem for All Seasons

-The oranges of autumn leaves, the glowing red coals of a winter fire, the sparkling green of a summer field, and the beautiful pinks and of spring flowers, garnet is a gemstone for all seasons. garnets are a closely related group of gemstones that are available in every color but blue.
+The oranges of autumn leaves, the glowing red coals of a winter fire, the sparkling green of a summer field, and the beautiful pinks of spring flowers, garnet is a gemstone for all seasons.
+Garnets are a closely related group of gemstones that are available in every color but blue.
 Dark reds, tangerine orange, vivid lime green, soft bluish-pink, garnet is all these colors and more.